mmbman/Katagiri/1986-06-28-Turning-the-Three-Poisons-into-Wheels.md

 So that is [what] “the threefold wheel is pure and clean” [means].
 Naturally that practice is pure and clean.

-[At first], it’s very difficult to believe or receive this representation by buddhas, ancestors and Dogen, presenting something with the whole universe.
+[At first], it’s very difficult to believe or receive this representation by buddhas, ancestors and Dōgen, presenting something with the whole universe.
 It’s very difficult to receive, because human speculation doesn’t catch it!
 Always human consciousness gets [just] one corner of the universe, so it’s very difficult to get, to hold, to have the *whole* universe through the one thing.
 That’s why we have to receive it and use it, as best as we can; this is the purpose is spiritual life.
 Otherwise, no matter how long you try to understand the universe intellectually and metaphysically, you never get the spirit of spiritual life, based on peace and harmony.

 #### 44:06 end of recording